Limited-time offer: Save up to $800/mo* on your first order of Wegovy®

 • Don’t panic if compounded semaglutide doesn’t work straight away.
 It may take some time to adjust to the medication and start feeling the effects.
 Speak to your prescribing healthcare provider for medical advice, like what to do if you’re still hungry on semaglutide.

-If you’re considering compounded semaglutide as a weight loss treatment, get started with our free online assessment.
-You’ll answer a few questions, and one of our licensed healthcare providers can let you know if it’s right for you.
+If you’re considering prescription weight loss treatment, get started with our free online assessment.
+You’ll answer a few questions with a licensed healthcare provider who can let you know which treatments could be right for you.

 6 Sources